 Let’s talk about the role of design in a pandemic.
 How can design help and what is its purpose?

-According to me personally, I see design as a more holistic thing.
+I see design as a more holistic thing.
 The role of design in the pandemic is to bring about mindfulness.
-By that I mean, for example, if a space is created, a home is created, then one has to be mindful of the fact that one we’re in sync with nature, to avoid such future pandemics.
-Other than that one should try and be more self-sustaining, self-reliant and self-sufficient.
-Where each home then can be something that is totally off-the-grid and can still sustain itself in the future.
-I think going forward, this is going to be a requirement for everybody, where it's not just about how big your house is, it's about have you considered things like, having your own vegetable garden, are you growing your own food, is your house designed to sustain itself efficiently if there’s a power cut.
-Things like is it designed to be in sync with nature, is it highlighting land, enhancing natural light and supports circulation of breeze.
-And how self-sufficient can architecture be, I think these things are very important.
-If we talk about choice of materials — are your paints toxic?
-So these are all very mindful and conscious decisions, from choosing your paint to your polishes to your choice of material, whether it is synthetic or more natural, or is it healthy or not healthy.
-At every level.
+By that I mean, for example, if a space is created, a home is created, then one has to be mindful of the fact that we’re in sync with nature, to avoid such future pandemics.
+Other than that, one should try and be more self-sustaining, self-reliant and self-sufficient.
+Each home then can be totally off-the-grid and can still sustain itself in the future.
+I think going forward, this is going to be a requirement for everybody, where it's not just about how big your house is.
+It's about things like having your own vegetable garden, growing your own food, and designing a house that can sustain itself efficiently if there’s a power cut.
+Things like is it designed to be in sync with nature, is it highlighting land, enhancing natural light and supports circulation of breeze, will matter.
+And how self-sufficient can architecture be — I think these things are very important.

 Lastly, what are you working on currently?